How to sell car parts online: a beginner's guide

-The robust auto sales market, combined with the rapid migration of selling car parts to B2C/B2B shoppers on online channels, is an incredible opportunity for auto parts merchants.
+The robust auto sales market, combined with the rapid migration of selling car parts to B2C/B2B shoppers on online channels, is an incredible opportunity for auto parts business ideas.

 In fact, nearly 60 percent of consumers shopping for automotive parts and accessories are doing so online.
 This is up 8 percent compared with 2020, according to recent UPS and comScore research.

 There are a few different approaches you’ll need to consider when selling car parts online including how you plan to source and ship your products and the best channels to reach consumers.

 You’ll also want to focus on the most popular auto parts consumers buy through online channels.
 While all car parts tend to sell well, making it one of the more profitable eCommerce business ideas you can pursue, there are four categories of parts that are in high demand online.
 These include: